Pickleball Doubles Strategy

 Here are some tips on how to execute a successful drop-shot:

-1) When positioning yourself for a drop-shot, ensure you are close enough to the net to reach it easily but also far enough back so your opponent has difficulty hitting it.
+1) When positioning yourself for a drop-shot, ensure you are close enough to the net to reach it easily and far enough back so your opponent has difficulty hitting it.

-2) Take a step or two forward before hitting the ball to generate more power and angle on your shot.
+2) Step forward before hitting the ball to generate more power and angle on your shot.

 7 – Hitting on Feet at the Level of Opponent